rollinger/djinx/README.md

             request, section_name="confirm-button", context=context
         )
 ```
 Djxi is a opinionated yet frictionless HTMX drop-in.
-It can be run in parallel to vanilla Django views or even
+It can be run in parallel to vanilla Django views and even
 alongside the way you used to use HTMX.

+Drop Djxi in and start streamline new or old HTMX Widgets.

 ### Inline Templates?

-**Stop hunting for HTMX endpoints.**
-Djxi bundles the route, the view logic, and the HTML partial into a single **Endpoint Battery**.
-Drop the `DXEndpointBattery` into your existing Django views or use it standalone.
-Keep every tiny `hx-*` swap exactly where it lives—without scattering your code across `urls.py`, `views/`, and `templates/`.

-- **No more archaeology.** No more digging through three files just to tweak a button label.
-- **LoB, restored.** Request → Logic → Render stays in one atomic, inline hub.
-- **Scales cleanly.** Small partials stay manageable, without turning your project into spaghetti.

-Just a prenup between Grandpa Django and his sexy new HTMX fling—keeping your repo clean, one battery at a time.
+HTML in a multiline string?
+Bäh, I loose all the template syntax higllighting!
+No problem at all, just use the template_name with a path to your template instead of the inline template.
+You can deal with two files per feature set.

+### Spice up Django CBV
+### Integrate with django.contrib.messages
+### Expose HX-Headers per middleware

 ## Pre-Alpha Note
 The package is considered in experimental pre-alpha state, use with caution.